Control table: Performance considerations

-At first sight, the use of control tables would appear to add quite a lot to a program's overhead, requiring, as it does, an interpreter process before the 'native' programming language statements are executed.
-This however is not always the case.
-By separating (or 'encapsulating') the executable coding from the logic, as expressed in the table, it can be more readily targeted to perform its function most efficiently.
-This may be experienced most obviously in a spreadsheet application – where the underlying spreadsheet software transparently converts complex logical 'formulae' in the most efficient manner it is able, in order to display its results.
+Even though using a control table entails the development cost and deployment size of an interpreter, by separating (encapsulating) the executable coding from the logic, as expressed in the table, it can be more readily targeted to perform its function.
+This may be experienced in a spreadsheet application where the underlying spreadsheet software transparently converts complex logical formulae in the most efficient manner it is able, in order to display its results.

 The examples below have been chosen partly to illustrate potential performance gains that may not only compensate significantly for the additional tier of abstraction, but also improve upon – what otherwise might have been – less efficient, less maintainable and lengthier code.
 Although the examples given are for a 'low level' assembly language and for the C language, it can be seen, in both cases, that very few lines of code are required to implement the control table approach and yet can achieve very significant constant time performance improvements, reduce repetitive source coding and aid clarity, as compared with verbose conventional program language constructs.
-See also the quotations by Donald Knuth, concerning tables and the efficiency of multiway branching in this article.

-Examples of control tables
+Examples

-The following examples are arbitrary (and based upon just a single input for simplicity), however the intention is merely to demonstrate how control flow can be effected via the use of tables instead of regular program statements.
-It should be clear that this technique can easily be extended to deal with multiple inputs, either by increasing the number of columns or utilizing multiple table entries (with optional and/or operator).
-Similarly, by using (hierarchical) 'linked' control tables, structured programming can be accomplished (optionally using indentation to help highlight subordinate control tables).
+General

-"CT1" is an example of a control table that is a simple lookup table.
-The first column represents the input value to be tested (by an implied 'IF input1 = x') and, if TRUE, the corresponding 2nd column (the 'action') contains a subroutine address to perform by a call (or jump to – similar to a SWITCH statement).
-It is, in effect, a multiway branch with return (a form of "dynamic dispatch").
-The last entry is the default case where no match is found.
+CT1 is a control table that is a simple lookup table.
+The first column represents the input value to be tested (by an implied 'IF input = x') and, if so, the action in the corresponding 2nd column is invoked.
+It is like a multiway branch with return; a form of dynamic dispatch.